Supplements that support breast health

 - Read more about the thyroid, iodine and breast cancer from the National Institute of Health

 Vitamin D3-being out in the sun for at least 25 minutes per day of mid-day sun without sunscreen (as sunscreen blocks the body’s production of vitamin D and 95% of them contain harmful chemicals that are absorbed through the skin and causing toxicity).
 Have your vitamin D levels checked and then supplement to bring yourself to a minimal level of 45 ng/dl, this requires at least 4,000 IU a day of vitamin D3.
 Many alternative doctors suggest the optimal range to be around 60-75 ng/dl.
 Use vitamin D3 supplements, sunlight, or other light therapy so your body can synthesize its own Vit D3.
+When purchasing supplments, look for the addition of K2 in the vitamin D3 formula.
 How to get your vitamin D level tested to reach optimal levels

 Selenium– It’s main role is inhibiting the oxidation of fats as a component of the enzyme glutathione peroxidase, one of the most powerful of the body’s own antioxidants.
 When combined with vitamin E, selenium protects the immune system.
 It plays a vital role in regulating the effects of thyroid hormone on fat metabolism.
 In a study, men who consumed 200 mcg of Selenium taken daily over a ten-year period had roughly half the risk of developing lung, prostate, and colorectal cancer compared with men who did not.
 Additionally a woman taking a 200 mcg daily dose of selenium would reduce her risk of developing breast cancer by 82%.
 Furthermore, selenium has been shown to virtually eliminate the cancer threat posed by the BRCA1 mutation.
 According to the following study: “The frequency of chromosome breaks was greatly reduced following 1 to 3 months of oral selenium supplementation (mean, 0.63 breaks per cell versus 0.40; P < 10(-10)).
 The mean level of chromosome breaks in carriers following supplementation was similar to that of the noncarrier controls (0.40 versus 0.39).
 Oral selenium is a good candidate for chemo-prevention in women who carry a mutation in the BRCA1 gene.
 Read this study here: http://www.ncbi.nlm.nih.gov/pubmed/?term=15894690.